 Even though best known for his work in the gym, Haney gives the most significant credit for his physique to his diet.
 Legendary bodybuilders treat their diet like gospel.

-During one interview, when asked about his diet plan, Haney replied his diet

-    comprises well-rounded meals:
+During one interview, when asked about his diet plan, Haney replied his diet comprises well-rounded meals:

-    - Quality proteins- get them from chicken, eggs, fish, and sometimes
+- Quality proteins- get them from steak, eggs, beef, salmon, and sometimes lentils.

-    lentils.
 He relied little upon protein powders.

-    - Carbohydrates- mainly relied upon sweet potatoes as they are high in beta

-    carotene and fiber.
-Low glycemic index making it a perfect energy food,

-    having anabolic properties (similar to those of roots).
+- Carbohydrates mainly rely on sweet potatoes as they are high in beta carotene and fiber.
+In addition, a low glycemic index makes it a perfect energy food with anabolic properties (similar to roots).

-    - Greens- consumed spinach a lot as it is a multi-mineral complex enabling

-    him to cleanse the body.
+- Greens- consumed spinach a lot as it is a multi-mineral complex enabling him to cleanse the body.

-    - Water- refreshes, keeping the body clean, encouraging blood flow.
+- Water- refreshes, keeping the body clean and encouraging blood flow.

-    - Dairy- 12-15 whole eggs per day during the off-season for building

-    muscles.
-During the season, he would take 3-4 egg whites and two whole eggs.

-    He deemed egg yolks helpful as it contains lecithin and choline, having fat
+- Dairy- 12-15 whole eggs per day during the off-season for building muscles.
+He would take 3-4 egg whites and two whole eggs during the season.
+He deemed egg yolks helpful as it contains lecithin and choline, having fat burning-properties.

-    burning-properties.

 - Pineapples- twice a day, as they act as an anti-inflammatory for joints.

 3. “Devise an effective training split for muscle gain,”- Phil Heath.

 It’s essential to go to the gym with a plan, so devise a training split that allows time for your muscles to recover and grow.
 Legendary bodybuilders know muscles grow not in the gym but during recovery.
 Phil heath’s training splits go like this:

 - Back and Biceps

 - Chest and Triceps